Nature Hike at King-Swett Ranches

 SOLANO LAND TRUST King-Swett Ranches

 Come explore the hills between Fairfield, Benicia, and Vallejo!
 You'll be led by expert Solano Land Trust guides who know this area—known as the King-Swett Ranches—inside out.
 They'll share insights about the wildlife and spring flowers in this area, and give you a great workout!
 Take advantage of this special opportunity if you can because the King-Swett Ranches are otherwise closed.
 Bring: a backpack with plenty of water and snacks, boots or sturdy closed-toe shoes with tread for rugged, steep, and slippery off-trail terrain, long, sturdy pants and layered clothes that you don't mind getting dirty, protection from the elements (sun, wind, fog, rain).
 Recommended: binoculars, camera, bug repellent, hiking sticks, gaiters.
 Participants of all ages are welcome, but they must be prepared: a strenuous pace hiking up to 6 miles off-trail, up and down rugged, steep, and slippery hills that are full of sticky seeds, thorny plants, and thistle.
 The King-Swett Ranches are working ranches—cattle are free range so they roam as they please.
-Only heavy rain cancels—call Jim at 707-373-1221 if the weather is uncertain.
+Sorry, no dogs allowed.
 Space is limited and registration is recommended.
-For more information or to register, visit us online.
+For more information, visit us online.